-We have a short video that explains what fats you can use.
+We have a video that explains what fats you can use.

-I actually did a 100-day experiment where I didn’t eat anything BUT Keto Chow and different kinds of fats.
-The short version is: I like to use butter the best, then heavy cream.
-You can also use avocado oil, a little MCT oil, even coconut oil if you mix it the same as butter.
+Chris did a 100-day experiment where I didn’t eat anything BUT Keto Chow and different kinds of fats.
+The short version is: butter is the best, then heavy cream.
+You can also use avocado oil, a little MCT oil, or even coconut oil if you mix it the same as butter.

 So, based on all that, it’s entirely up to you!